Winter in the Berkshires

 Day Two

 With more than 3,000 acres of rolling terrain and miles of groomed ski trails, Notchview, a part of the Hoosac Range in the Berkshire Hills, offers an idyllic escape all year round—but especially in winter.
 Much of Notchview sits above 2,000 feet; Judge’s Hill, the highest point, is 2,297 feet.
-Most of the reservation is covered with a red spruce and northern hardwood forest.
-You can also snowshoe alongside the ski trails or go off track and explore the backcountry.
+Most of the reservation is covered with red spruce and northern hardwood forest.
+You can also snowshoe alongside the ski trails or go off-track and explore the backcountry.

 Notchview